MR-BENjie/IDRL/README.md

 --xpid XPID           Experiment id
 --save_interval SAVE_INTERVAL
-                      Time interval (in minutes) at which to save the model --objective {adp,wp}  Use ADP or WP as reward (default: ADP) --actor_device_cpu    Use CPU as actor device --gpu_devices GPU_DEVICES
+                      Time interval (in minutes) at which to save the model --num_actor_devices NUM_ACTOR_DEVICES
-                      Which GPUs to be used for training --num_actor_devices NUM_ACTOR_DEVICES
                       The number of devices used for simulation --num_actors NUM_ACTORS